Grace and peace.

 Do I have to identify as Christian to participate?

 Not at all!
-As your Spiritual Dinner Party Host, I want to be upfront that I am ordained in the Christian Church (Disciples of Christ) tradition and I have support through an ecumenical partnership with 1001 New Worshipping Communities, a movement and network within and beyond the PCUSA, growing new expressions of church and community life.
-While the stories and teachings of Jesus beat in my heart and soul, I intend to weave in the Bible with other Wisdom traditions and texts.
-The center of our virtual and in-persons gatherings will be the stories and beauty we bring as well as the Wisdom we discover by being together.
+As a Community Steward, I want to be upfront that I am ordained in the Christian Church (Disciples of Christ) tradition and I have support through an ecumenical partnership with 1001 New Worshipping Communities, a movement and network within and beyond the PCUSA, growing new expressions of church and community life.
+While the stories and teachings of Jesus beat in my heart and soul, I intend to weave in Scripture with other Wisdom traditions and texts.